victorcarvalhosp/la-active-businesses-backend/README.md

 Because I want to be able to tell which one it is

 # Proposed Solution
-Based on that, we need to retrieve the data from the API and parse it in a way that makes it easier for the front-end to quickly have these informations.
+Based on that, we need to retrieve the data from the API and parse it in a way that makes it easier for the front-end to quickly have these informations at hand.
+I'm assuming that this will be used in a public government portal where everyone will have access to this information.

 It's important to notice 4 things in the API:
 - It has more than 500,000 rows
 - We're not allowed to use the API filters
-- Each row is a business location - A business can have more than one location, this means that the same business can appear more than once in the API
+- Each row is a business location - A business can have more than one location, this means that the same business can appear more than once in the API results
 - The API has a monthly update interval.

-As teh client wants to know the businesses with the most locations, would be impossible to iterate over all the API rows to bring back the results, so we'll have a database to store that parsed data!
+As the client wants to know the businesses with the most locations, would be impossible to iterate over all the API rows to bring back the results, so we'll have a database to store that parsed data!
-For the sake of the exercise, a public endpoint was made to import the data to a MySQL database - /businesses/import/ - of course in a real-word scenario that would be a private cron-job, or some routine that runs once a month to update the data.
+For the sake of the exercise, a public endpoint was made to import the data to a MySQL database - /businesses/import/ - of course in a real-word scenario that would be a private cron-job, or some other routine that runs once a month to update the data.
-As it has more than 500,000 rows this import can take a while, if you just want to test it, feel free to run it for a few minutes and then stop it and at least you'll have some real data to take a look.
+As it has more than 500,000 rows this import can take a while, if you just want to test it, feel free to run it for a few minutes and then stop it - at least you'll have some real world data to take a look.
+As this will be updated just once a month there's no problem to run this time-consuming processing.

 This creates two tables in the database - business and locations - and we have the following columns on these table:
 # business: